BitFlaker/lucidsourcekit/README.md

 > The code quaility is not great at the moment and requires a lot of refactoring which will be done piece by piece in the future.

 ## 🚀 Installation
-To install this app, you have to build it from source.
+An official release APK download will be provided in the near future.
+For now, the only way is to build the app yourself from source.
 To do so, you can clone this repository and use the "Import Project" option in [Android Studio](https://developer.android.com/studio?hl=de).
 Then you can export the project as an `apk` file and install it on your phone. \
 This application requires an Android device with **at least Android 7.0 (Nougat)** or newer.

 > [!WARNING]